 3. Segregate the hazardous drugs: This involves separating all hazardous drugs from the pharmacy’s drug stock on a separate shelf, room, or counter.
 This area should be marked by a “Hazardous Drug Storage Area” sign.
 Creating an inventory of incoming hazardous drugs when they are shipped in can help build a routine well before the deadline.

-To learn more about what you need to do to be compliant, join our webinar with R.J.
-Hedges’ Jeff Hedges on June 20 at 11 a.m.
-EDT.
+To learn more about what you need to do to be compliant, watch our on-demand webinar with R.J.
+Hedges’ Jeff Hedges.
 He’ll explain the specifics of the USP <800>, highlighting its implications for retail pharmacies and how they can ensure compliance ahead of December 1.